AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Big data synchronization/Use DataWorks to synchronize data from a Hadoop cluster to an Alibaba Cloud Elasticsearch
         cluster.md

     -   **Assign Public IP Address**: turned on
 2. Create an Elasticsearch cluster and enable the Auto Indexing feature for the cluster.

-    For more information, see [Create an Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Elasticsearch cluster.md) and [Enable auto indexing](/intl.en-US/Quick Start/Step 2 (optional): Configure a cluster.md).
+    For more information, see [Create an Alibaba Cloud Elasticsearch cluster](/intl.en-US/Quick Start/Step 1: Create a cluster/Create an Alibaba Cloud Elasticsearch cluster.md) and [Enable the Auto Indexing feature](/intl.en-US/Quick Start/Step 2: (Optional) Configure a cluster.md).
 Make sure that the Elasticsearch cluster resides in the same virtual private cloud \(VPC\), region, and zone as the EMR Hadoop cluster.
 In this step, an Elasticsearch V6.7.0 cluster of the Standard Edition is created.

 3. Create a DataWorks workspace.